chazciii/rd-net/README.md

 This is not presented as a finished method or breakthrough — just a reproducible behavior worth investigation.

+---

+Abstract

+This repository presents a minimal inference-time modification for frozen LLMs that reduces or delays repetition collapse during long-form generation.
+By injecting a small scheduled Gaussian drift term into an untrained fast-weight memory module, repetition entropy remains lower than baseline across runs exceeding 150k tokens.
+No training, LoRA, KV-cache manipulation, or fine-tuning is required.

+This is an early empirical result.
+Further validation, ablations, and replication across model families (Qwen, Mistral, Phi-3, GPTQ, GGUF, etc.) are requested.

+---
 ⸻

 Why Its Worth Exploring